robtweed/qewd/up/docs/Life_Cycle_Events.md

 - **addMiddleware**: triggered during QEWD's Master process startup, just after its integrated Web Server (Express by default) is configured.
 This hook allows you to customise the Web Server middleware, eg to handle XML, set payload size limits etc.  It can optionally be used together with the **config.json** file's *qewd.bodyParser* property to customise, replace or override the standard JSON body parsing.

 - **onStarted**: triggered after QEWD's Master process starts and before any APIs are allowed to be handled.
 It gives you access to QEWD's *this* object and can be used for complex situations, for example where you want to integrate QEWD with a third-party module that provides a turnkey server environment.
-You can often use this kook instead of the **addMiddleware** one, as it also gives you access to the Web Server's *app* object.
+You can often use this hook instead of the **addMiddleware** one, as it also gives you access to the Web Server's *app* object.
 This hook is invoked in QEWD's Master process.

+- **onWorkerStarted**: triggered whenever a new Worker process is started and before any APIs are allowed to be handled.
+ It gives you access to QEWD's *this* object and can be used for example, to:
+  - specify any QEWD message types that should not be logged to the console;
+  - define environment variables within the Worker process

+  This hook is invoked in a newly-started Worker process.

 - **onWSRequest**: triggered as part of your Web Server's Middleware chain, before each incoming API request is routed to its appropriate handler method.
 Its usual purpose is to allow you to modify some aspect(s) of the incoming request, for example modifying and/or adding HTTP headers, and/or modifying the request payload.
 This hook is invoked in the QEWD Master process, before the incoming request is queued, and applies to **ALL** incoming requests.